As a writer, how often are you bold? How often do you take a risk with your art?

 When was the last time you wrote something that made you uncomfortable, nervous, or anxious?
 Something that made your gut churn a little, made you sweat… but under the perspiration was the desire — maybe even a compulsion — to do the very thing causing so much angst?

 Maybe it’s a matter of writing outside your usual genre, or using a different narrative point of view than you’re used to.
 Maybe it’s writing an explicit sex scene, or a gory / violent one, unlike anything you’ve ever tried but necessary and integral to the story you’re telling.
-Maybe you’re finally writing about that maddening relative, or an unrequited love.
+Maybe you’re finally writing about that maddening relative, or an unrequited love that is riveting and human.
+If you can’t breach out of your writing habits, may we suggest to start a personal statement writing service, doing this will task you with writing that you may never do on your own and since you will be paid for it you will be learning and earning at the same time.

 By the way… it’s not at all bold to write something that will never be seen by anyone other than you.
 It’s got to be out there in the world to truly consider it a risk.